clarenceb/playwright-basic-demo/README.md

 # Serving HTML report at http://localhost:9323.
 Press Ctrl+C to quit.
 ```

-Navigate to the URL ([http://localhost:9323](http://localhost:9323)) in a browser to view the report
+Navigate to the URL [http://localhost:9323](http://localhost:9323) in your browser to view the report.

 **Commit a failing tests and view report with traces**

-* In the file `demo-todo-app.spec.ts`, change these tests to fail:
+* Open the file `demo-todo-app.spec.ts`, change these tests to fail:

 Line 64: `await expect(todoCount).toHaveText(/2/);`
 Line 145: `await expect(firstTodo).toHaveClass('complete');`